Planning a 4 day Yosemite itinerary can feel overwhelming, especially with so many iconic hikes, viewpoints, and scenic drives to choose from.

 Lower Yosemite Falls Hike

 Unlike its brother, Upper Yosemite Falls, the hike to Lower Yosemite Falls is much easier on the mind and body.
 The hike to the falls is flat and is .5 miles long round trip.
 There is a nice area in front of the falls to get pictures.
-You can click the link to read my post to get more information about this hike.
+You can read more detail about the hike from my guide.

 Yosemite Valley Welcome Center